hhhapz/LLVMLangSpec/02HighLevelStructure.md

 `shadowcallstack`

-:   This attribute indicates that the ShadowCallStack checks are enabled
+This attribute indicates that the ShadowCallStack checks are enabled
     for the function.
 The instrumentation checks that the return address for the function has not changed between the function prolog and eiplog.
 It is currently x86\_64-specific.

-### Global Attributes {#glattrs}
+### Global Attributes

 Attributes may be set to communicate additional information about a global variable.
 Unlike